mpv-player/mpv/DOCS/man/options.rst

     ``--no-audio``, and ``--untimed=yes``.
 Only works with ``--gpu-context=wayland`` and ``--gpu-context=waylandvk``.

+``--wayland-edge-pixels-pointer=<value>``
+    Defines the size of an edge border (default: 10) to initiate client side resize events in the wayland contexts with the mouse.
+This is only active if there are no server side decorations from the compositor.

+``--wayland-edge-pixels-touch=<value>``
+    Defines the size of an edge border (default: 64) to initiate client side resizes events in the wayland contexts with touch events.

 ``--spirv-compiler=<compiler>``
     Controls which compiler is used to translate GLSL to SPIR-V. This is (currently) only relevant for ``--gpu-api=vulkan`` and `--gpu-api=d3d11`.